robclu/ripple/README.md

 #### Core

-The core component contains general functionality, such as containers, math, iterators, system info, etc. It is used to implement the key functionality.
+The core component contains general functionality, such as containers, math, iterators, system info, etc. It is used to implement the key functionality, and can be used as it's own library for heterogeneous computation.

+It provides the Grid data structure, on which parallel operations can be perfomed using conventional C++, which will execute on the CPU, or the GPU in either shared or global memory.
+It allows for the data layout of struct to be changed between AoS or SoA with a single template parameter.
+See the examples for details.
+More thorough documentation will be available shortly.

 #### FVM

 The fvm component is all the finite volume related functionality.
+It's designed for multi-material simulations.

 #### Viz